All Episodes

 The very fact that Harry Reid will not allow a vote on this is quite telling.

-So we've we've got some principal people running the opposition here, and it's a sizable opposition majority in the House of Representatives.
+So we've got some principal people running the opposition here, and it's a sizable opposition majority in the House of Representatives.

-A lot of executive orders, a lot of bypassing of legislation, a legislative uh branch, those and and make no mistake, he'll do that.
+A lot of executive orders, a lot of bypassing a legislation, a legislative branch.

 But it will be on display for everybody to see.